 The Nursing Laboratory is provided to enhance the learning experience.
-It is the student's responsibility to keep the lab clean and tidy at all times.
-If it is necessary to utilize the lab after hours, arrangements must be made with the faculty.
+It is the student's responsibility to always keep the lab clean and tidy.

 Classroom rules also apply to the laboratory classes.

 Radios will not be allowed in the classroom at any time.